Catching spring fever: Spring festivals 2017: Your guide to outdoor fun in DFW

 April 29

 Beer goes with everything these days, including military equipment and helicopters.
 Sixteen craft brewers will be on hand for this festival featuring military and vintage aircraft, helicopter rides, and a military encampment with re-enactors.
 There will also be music, vendors, children’s activities, food and more.
-9 a.m.- 5 p.m. $30.
+9 a.m.- 5 p.m. $5 adults, $1 (children, 6-16), $10 families, $20 (veterans and seniors), $30 (beer tasting, must be 21 or older).
 Fort Worth Aviation Museum, 3300 Ross Ave., Fort Worth.
 855-733-8627; fortworthaviationmuseum.com.

 Fortress Festival